Final Update May 24

 Update May 19

 Today Mr. Byrne and his colleagues visited the American Pavilion at Festival de Cannes to talk with Logan Hill as part of Times Talks.
-Mr. Hill assures me that video of the conversation will be available at a later date.
+Mr. Hill assures me that video of the conversation will be available at a later date and indeed, here is an excerpt:

 Considering the rousing reception Louder Than Bombs (“thunderous applause!”) received at its official premiere last night and the after-parties that presumably ensued, I think it is very nice that these gentlemen showed up looking so dapper and reportedly full of brio!